 Decker was waiting for John at his dorm room door.
 “You sure know how to stand out in a crowd.
 That was a nice piece of work saving the ship and all,” he said as he stuck out his hand.
 “It would have ruined my whole day if I became space dust this morning.”

-John took the offer hand and matched the firm grip with one of his own.
-"Thank you Captain."
+John took the offered hand and matched the firm grip with one of his own.
+“Thank you, Captain.”

 “How do you know that?”
 Andy asked.